qgis/QGIS-Documentation/docs/training_manual/create_vector_data/topo_editing.rst

 |moderate| |FA| Tool: Reshape Features
 ----------------------------------------------------------------------

-The |reshape| :sup:`Reshape Features` tool can add a bump to an existing feature.
+The |reshape| :sup:`Reshape Features` tool is used to extend a polygon feature or cut away a part of it (along the boundary).

-With this tool selected:
+Extending:

 #.
-Left-click inside the |largeLandUseArea| to start
-   drawing a polygon.
+Select the polygon using the |selectRectangle|
+   :sup:`Select Features by area or single click` tool.
 #.
-Draw a polygon with three corners, the last of which should be back
-   inside the original polygon, forming an open-sided rectangle.
+Left-click inside the polygon to start drawing.
 #.
+Draw a shape outside the polygon.
+The last vertex should be back
+   inside the polygon..
-Right-click to finish marking points:
+#.
+Right-click to finish the shape:

    .. figure:: img/reshape_step_one.png
       :align: center